signalfx/apmworkshop/README.md

         - Span processing with redaction example
         - Prometheus scraping and custom metrics
         - OpenTelemetry Collector configuration
+- Audience: existing / trained users of Splunk Observability Cloud
+- APM is for microservices or modern (Java >=8 ) applications only
+- All examples have source code supplied

 #### Disclaimers
 - This is not product documentation.